jjacobs123/thrift-it-like-macklemore/README.md

 ## 4. PRE-PROCESSING, CLEANING, LABELING
 ### 4.1 • Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of in-stances, processing of missing values)?
 If so, please provide a description.
 If not, you may skip the remain- der of the questions in this section.
-*TO-DO*
 Two separate datasets - one for Zalando's "Pre-owned" men's clothing section and the other for Zalando's "Regular" men's clothing section are obtained during the data collection for this project.
 When inspecting the data, two issues were discovered:
 * In both datasets the variable "delivery-time" was displayed as a variable with the class 'character'.
 This variable shoud be categorical as the variable has different levels, such as '1-4' and '3-6' days.
 Therefore, this variable is transformed into a factor.
 * Also the variable "date" did not have the right class.
 Therefore, an extra variable ("date_ymd") was added as a variable with the class 'date'.
-Besides this, the variables containing the metadata have been relocated to the first columns in the datasets.
+* The variables containing the metadata have been relocated to the first columns in the datasets.
+* In the dataset for Zalando's "regular" men's clothing items, de variable 'price' had to be adjusted.
+For some instances it stated the price preceded with "vanaf".
+This is for clothing items for which the larger sizes are more expensive.
+This word was removed, leaving only the actual price.

 ### 4.2 • Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?
 If so, please provide a link or other access point to the “raw” data.
 *TO-DO*
 All raw data is saved in CSV files.
-In total three raw dataset are created:
+In total two raw dataset are created:
 * product_description_pre_owned.csv: contains the data of the scraper for the Zalando’s "Pre-owned" men's clothing page(s).
 * product_description_herenkleding.csv: contains the data of the scraper for the Zalando’s "Regular" men's clothing page(s).
 Both CSV files can be found on the repository of this project: https://github.com/jjacobs123/thrift-it-like-macklemore.